kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 7. What happens when a thread terminates while still holding onto a Lock?
 - The Lock will be stuck in the locked state forever and no other threads will be able to acquire it.
 8. Which of these is a possible strategy to prevent deadlocks when multiple threads will need to acquire multiple locks?
+- Prioritize the locks so that all threads will acquire them in the same relative order.
+9. The Dining Philosophers scenario demonstrates the deadlock situation that can occur when **multiple threads** need(s) to acquire **multiple locks**.
 -
 -
 -